chtoucas/Narvalo.NET/docs/Guidelines.md

 ### Optional Rules

 - Consider using regions or partial classes to organize code.
-- Consider separating System imports from other imports.
+- Consider separating System imports from the others.
 - Source lines should not exceed 120 characters.

 ### Tasks